 Address: Plaza Candelaria 12

-Address: Calle Posadilla 1
+Address: Calle Columela 4

 La Isleta de la Viña is a tapas bar located in the authentic La Viña quarter in Cadiz’s city center.
 In contrast to the more traditional restaurants and bars in the quarter, La Isleta features innovative contemporary cuisine.